vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 It is also necessary that the consumers do not consume too quickly compared to the producers or it is necessary to manage the case where the list no longer contains a value by detecting that there is no more value available and waiting a few seconds before repeating in a loop.

 The consumers consume the values by the command READ, FIRST, KEEP=FALSE.

+A schema to explains the produceurs ADD and consumers READ at the same queue.

 ![Producers Consumers Queue](../../doc/images/US_queue_producers_consumers.png)